catalyst/moodle-tool_crawler/README.md

 # Install

+Easiest is to install using git as a submodule:

+git submodule add git@github.com:central-queensland-uni/moodle-local_linkchecker_robot.git local/linkchecker_robot

 Install it the same as any other moodle plugin, and remember to also install moodle auth-basic plugin as well.